![]() Index |

 combined with improvements in general image quality, faster shooting framerate,

-more buffer memory, focus peaking, pre capture function,
+more buffer memory, focus peaking, pre capture function, live highlight alerts,

 better memory cards and various other improvements also help to make it easier to capture special moments,